ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 #### Modernize your code via the language service

-To make it frictionless for you to update your code to the latest APIs, we introduced an integration between schematics and Angular’s language service.
+To make it frictionless for you to update your code to the latest APIs, we introduced an integration between schematics and Angular's language service.

 ![A gif showing how in VSCode a developer hovers an Angular input.
 The Angular language service shows a pop up asking if the developer wants to change it to a signal input.
 The developer selects that option and the language service updates the input to a signal-based, by also changing the template.](https://cdn-images-1.medium.com/max/988/0*5G7I_FY5T9JuDk22)Language service integration with schematics